SeantheShort/AwesomeGameTools/README.md

 Krita is an amazing software I've been using for years that can do anything from photo manipulation (akin to Photoshop) to animation.
 A truly incredible piece of open source (free!!) software that allows people to be amazingly creative.

 ## 7. Google Fonts [https://fonts.google.com/]
-A great place to find fonts with various liscenses
+A great place to find fonts with open source liscences.
+Honestly you can find any font style here and it's incredibly useful for game developers who need a unique font for their game.

 ## 8. [